OpenXcom/OpenXcom/bin/UFO/README.txt

-Copy all the UFO: Enemy Unknown / X-Com: UFO Defense subfolders to this directory!
+Copy all the UFO: Enemy Unknown / X-COM: UFO Defense subfolders to this directory!

 After the copy, this directory should contain at least the following items:
   GEODATA